 Applications are to be submitted using the on-line form below.

 Please note: only the successful candidate will be contacted.

 This page will be is subject to change and may be updated each year as the application process gets underway.

-This award is open to post-secondary students who are enrolled in a social sciences program with a focus on social justice (such as law, criminal justice, social work, sociology, or forensic psychology).
-Applicants must be enrolled in a Nova Scotian institution and be in good standing.
+This award is open to post-secondary students who are completing a degree or diploma with a focus on criminal justice (such as criminology, law, sociology, social work, forensic psychology, other).
+The student must be in good academic standing and currently enrolled in a university or college in Nova Scotia.

 Past recipients are not eligible to re-apply.

 (a) how their studies link to the mandate of the Nova Scotia Criminal Justice Association, and

 (b) their demonstrated involvement in their communities.
 Essays must be typed, double spaced, Times New Roman font, and up to 500 words.

 Cover letter that highlights key points of why they feel deserving of this award.
 This can include, but is not limited to overcoming personal hardships, barriers, adversity and any other meaningful experiences.